How To Plan Baby’s First-Birthday Party

 What to serve

-When planning the menu, take into consideration whether the party is going to be mostly adults or if there are going to be kids of all ages present.
+When planning the menu, take into consideration whether the party is going to be mostly adults or if there are going to be kids of all ages coming too.
 Definitely have baby’s favorite food on hand.
 Foods and snacks that are healthy and can be eaten on the go are also good choices.
 For kid guests, serve things like mini grilled cheese sandwiches, chicken fingers or single-serve boxes of raisins.
 For adults, try sandwiches, wraps and veggies with dip.
-Be sure to note on the invitation whether you’ll be serving a full meal or just snacks and cake, so guests know whether to eat before they get there.
+Be sure to note on the invitation whether you’ll be serving a full meal or just snacks and birthday cake, so guests know whether to eat before they get there.
 Double-check if anyone has eating restrictions or food allergies.